umts/pvta-multiplatform/doc/deploy/android.md

  `~/Library/Android/sdk/platform-tools/adb install /Users/my_name/pvta-multiplatform/platforms/android/build/outputs/apk/debug/android-debug.apk
   1. Obtain the PVTrAck signing key.
 See [the keys doc](android-keys.md) for more info.
   Place it in the `platforms/android` directory.
 The `jks` extension is gitignored by default.
   1. Obtain the password.
-See @mboneil, @sherson, or @anbranin for access.
+See Molly, Adam, or Karin for access.
   1. `$cp keystore.properties.example platforms/android/keystore.properties`
   1. Replace the two password lines in `platforms/android/keystore.properties` with the actual password.
 No space between the `=` sign and the password!
 This file is also gitignored.
 Please